INFORMATION MANAGEMENT AND TECHNOLOGY

 The ICT team has continued to seek improvements to the level of service provided to the outer island ranger sites.
 In the reporting period, the TSRA trialled an initiative to have a full-time ICT staff member based at one of the TSRA ranger sites to focus on outer island ICT support.
 The trial was successful and the TSRA is considering options to continue the arrangement in the coming financial year.

-Section 516A of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) requires Australian Government organisations to detail their environmental performance and contribution to ecologically sustainable development (ESD).
-Table 4-10 provides an overview of the TSRA’s environmental activities and operations in relation to section 516A of the EPBC Act.
+Section 516A of the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) requires Australian Government organisations to detail their environmental performance and contribution to ecologically sustainable development.
+Table 4-9 provides an overview of the TSRA’s environmental activities and operations in relation to section 516A of the EPBC Act.

 The TSRA has standardised its processes for the identification, documentation and management of risks and issues.
 All TSRA projects and managed activities include risk assessments as part of the project planning and approval process.
-The TSRA’s management of risk is a continuous cycle (Figure 4-2) involving a systematic process to maintaining risk within an acceptable level.
+The TSRA’s management of risk is a continuous cycle involving a systematic process for maintaining risk within an acceptable level (Figure 4-2).

-Risk identification involves identifying the issues that are likely to negatively impact on the achievement of the TSRA’s goals, as set out in Section 2.
-This includes identifying:
+Risk identification involves identifying the issues that are likely to negatively affect the achievement of the goals of the TSRA.
+This includes: